 Here are the basic steps involved in transferring ownership:

-Or, if you need our help, notify us of the transfer.
+Notify us of the transfer.
 If a title transfer has been posted to the Enhanced Transfer Alerting Service (ETAS) or ISSN portal, let us know and we’ll proceed with the transfer without further confirmation.
 Members who do not participate in Transfer, are unable to confirm via the ISSN portal, or cannot use Metadata Manager, must send firstname.lastname@example.org confirmation that the disposing publisher is aware of and agrees with the ownership transfer.
 The confirmation may be a forwarded email from the disposing publisher to the acquiring publisher acknowledging the transfer.
 Please be specific about what is being transferred - include ISSNs, ISBNs, and when you need the transfer to occur (if applicable).

 Once we’ve confirmed the transfer, we’ll update the ownership of your title in our system.